azediv/gnadi-coreos/README.md

 details in script, need to edit : VM_USER VM and DC

-TODO : as gandi/config file is provisionned in swap during first boot, should be possible to create
+TODO : gandi/config file provisionned in swap during first boot and use in cloud-config

 ## Step by step process